TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

+*   Virginia Governor - Gillespie vs. NorthamEmerson\*
+    *   Northam49
+    *   Gillespie46Northam +3
+*   Virginia Governor - Gillespie vs. NorthamNY Times/Siena\*
+    *   Northam43
+    *   Gillespie40Northam +3
+*   President Trump Job ApprovalGallup
+    *   Approve37
+    *   Disapprove57Disapprove +20
 *   Virginia Governor - Gillespie vs. NorthamTrafalgar Group (R)\*
     *   Northam49
     *   Gillespie48Northam +1
-*   Virginia Governor - Gillespie vs. NorthamGravis\*
-    *   Northam48
-    *   Gillespie43Northam +5
-*   President Trump Job ApprovalABC News/Wash Post
-    *   Approve38
-    *   Disapprove58Disapprove +20
-*   President Trump Job ApprovalGallup
-    *   Approve39
-    *   Disapprove56Disapprove +17

 More Latest Polls In The News

+*   Conway to Stelter: In Your Network's "Commercial Interest" To Be Anti-Trump.
+"CNN Should Own It"
+*   Trump In Japan: When Nations Underestimated Us "It Was Not Pleasant For Them"
+*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
 *   Maher: How About A Democratic Party That Says We Find Beliefs Behind Terrorist Acts Intolerable?
 *   David Brooks: Those Of Us Trying To Rebut Trump Have The Disadvantage That "Our Elites Really Do Stink"
-*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
-*   Den Rep. Gabbard: Campaign Finance Laws Allowed Clinton To Take Control Of DNC, Purge Sanders Supporters
-*   Trump Full Interview With Ingraham: Dossier, Justice Department, Immigration, DNC Primary &.
-Sanders

 *   Politics
 *   Policy